sourceduty/Calendar_Math/README.md

 Total Number of Sundays in the Year: 52
 Total Number of Weekend Days in the Year: 104
-Total Number of Weekend Sections in the Year: 52.0 Frequency of Weekends in the Year: Every 7 Days
+Total Number of Weekend Sections in the Year: 52.0
-Leap Year: True
+The frequency of weekends in the year in percentage: 28.42% Leap Year: True

 New Year's Day: January 1